Stuart Fairchild Preview, Player Props: Reds vs. Cardinals

 Stuart Fairchild At The Plate

-- Fairchild has 13 doubles, two triples, five home runs and 24 walks while batting .224.
+- Fairchild is hitting .223 with 13 doubles, two triples, five home runs and 25 walks.

-- Fairchild has had an RBI in 20 games this season (25.0%), including six multi-RBI outings (7.5%).
-He has also driven in three or more of his team's runs in one contest.
+- Fairchild has had at least one RBI in 24.7% of his games this season (20 of 81), with two or more RBI six times (7.4%).
+He has also been responsible for three or more of his team's runs in one contest.

-- He has scored a run in 24 games this year, with multiple runs four times.
+- He has scored in 24 of 81 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.